mrtkrcm/ZeroUI/docs/performance/ADVANCED_OPTIMIZATION_REPORT.md

 ## 🎯 Deep Analysis Complete

-After comprehensive analysis of the ConfigToggle codebase, I've implemented advanced optimizations targeting the deepest performance bottlenecks.
+After comprehensive analysis of the ZeroUI codebase, I've implemented advanced optimizations targeting the deepest performance bottlenecks.
 This builds on the previous optimizations to achieve maximum possible performance.

 ## 🚀 Advanced Optimizations Implemented